rickosborne/cascades/md/09-1-4-authoritative.md

 Not the graphs and angles and geometry, but the hard numbers."

 "I took a statistics course last year.
-I didn't hate it, but it didn't blow my skirt up."
+I didn't hate it, but it wasn't something I really loved."

 Her smile deepened.